 Also know as ‘Ventless Hood’ you have a stand alone hood that filters and recirculates the exhaust back into the restaurant.
 With this style of hood you may only use electric cooking appliances NO GAS.
 You still require general space exhaust and ventilation.
 You may cook raw meat, fry vegetables and eggs, however there are… Read more »

-This requires a Class 2 hood, no wet chemical fire suppression is needed, standard sheetmetal, exhaust fan and make-up air unit.
-Typical examples of this are pizza shops, bakery’s, coffee roaster, coffee shops.
-The point at which you need a Class 2 hood is when you use gas or you use electrical cooking appliances… Read more »
+Examples of restaurants that are class 2 cooking are: pizza shops, bakery’s, coffee roaster, coffee shops, etc. This requires a Class 2 hood, no wet chemical fire suppression is needed, standard sheetmetal, exhaust fan and make-up air unit.
+The point at which you need a Class 2 hood is when you use gas or you use… Read more »

 Unsightly, perhaps.
 Necessary, 100% Restaurant kitchen exhaust fans not only remove the potentially odorous and toxic products of combustion that are unavoidably created through the cooking process, but they are also crucial to saving lives in the event of fire by helping to remove flames and smoke from the space.
 Therefore, if any part of… Read more »